MoonetD/CS265-mlsys-project-final/memory-bank/activeContext.md

 ## Current Focus

+* [2025-05-14 12:44:30] - Enhanced backward node lookup in graph rewriter for activation checkpointing by modifying `rewrite_graph_with_recomputation` to find the closest graph rank to the first_bw_use_rank from activation_liveness, making the backward node lookup more robust.
+* [2025-05-14 12:42:00] - Fixed subgraph extraction for recomputation in activation checkpointing by modifying `graph_rewriter.py` to use node ranks instead of name matching.
+This resolves the "Warning: Could not find node for activation" errors by making node lookup more robust.
 * Investigating subgraph extraction failures in `GraphRewriter.rewrite_graph_for_recomputation()`.
 (Resolved by improving node lookup)
 * [2025-05-14 11:12:00] - Diagnosing `GraphRewriter` subgraph extraction failures.
 Detailed logging added to `find_node_by_name`.
 Logs confirm name and rank mismatches between profiler data and rewriter's graph.
 * [2025-05-14 12:11:00] - Created comprehensive summary report (`REPORT.md`) documenting the three stages of activation checkpointing implementation, key findings, improvements made, performance results, and recommendations for future work.